 This week is Mental Health Awareness Week and in our opinion, making the most of the great outdoors has huge benefits on wellbeing and mental health.
-Here we’re going to explore those benefits and why so many of us have turned to nature during the pandemic, as well as offering some top tips and inspiration for getting outdoors and how it can help boost your mood.
+Here we’re going to explore those benefits and why so many of us turned to nature during the pandemic, as well as offering some top tips and inspiration for getting outdoors and how it can help boost your mood.

 “Our research on the mental health impacts of the pandemic showed going for walks outside was one of our top coping strategies and 45% of us reported being in green spaces had been vital for our mental health.”The Mental Health Foundation

 Research has indicated that getting outside really does improve your mood.
 Plus, it doesn’t matter where you live, being outdoors has shown to lower stress, blood pressure and heart rate which is vital to allow a boost to your mood and mental health.

 First things first, nature and the great outdoors is available to everyone – for free!
 Parks, forests, public footpaths and even the street where you live can be used to freely walk around and enjoy some fresh air.
 Take advantage of this and use the outdoors around you as much as possible.

 Meeting with others, whether it’s friends, family, work colleagues or neighbours, can really help boost your mood.
 Being social and spending time with these people is thought to lower stress levels, improve your mood and encourage positive behaviours.
 So rather than enjoying the outdoors alone, how about meeting up with others?
 Go on a local stroll with your family or have a picnic in the park with your friends.